-Wind and hail damage
+Wind and hail damage on corn

 Assessing hail damage to corn and making replant decisions can be difficult.
 You’ll need to consider many variables when deciding whether to replant or maintain the existing stand.